Ghat0tkach/Gohacktober-Backend/readme.md

-Here's the finalized README for your GoHacktober Backend project:

----

 # GoHacktober Backend

 GoHacktober is a backend service designed for managing and tracking Hacktoberfest contributions.
 This service leverages the GitHub API to retrieve repositories and contributions tagged with Hacktoberfest.